From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘I’m not so sure about that,’ I said.
 ‘That had to be some trick; what else could it be?’

 ‘What else?
 Ah, James.
-Has not everything Mo and I have been telling you becoming apparent?
+Has not everything Mo and I told you not become apparent?
 Most would have twigged on to that by now.
 At least those not filled with preconceived philosophical beliefs on how things can and can’t be.
 Just think about it, or maybe don’t think.
 That’s your problem, James… you think too much!

 ‘But no matter, you can’t help yourself.
-So, let’s be on our way now, we can talk more after we return to the cabin.
+So, let’s be on our way now; we can talk more after returning to the cabin.
 By the way, Mo said he’d have dinner ready for us when we arrive.’

 ‘That would be splendid,’ I said, ‘but how could he know I’d be returning?’